hackthonChainFusion/ReactNodeJSAWSHack/README.md

 1. npm run serve

-# Azure AD setup
+# AWS COGNITO setup
-This package is comes with Azure AD integration.
-So you need to enter your required Azure Client id and tennant id in auth-utils.js file.
+This package is comes with AWS Cognito Setup.
+So you need to enter your required Cognito userpool id and Appclient id in awsConfigure file.
 This file is present in

-src/login/auth-utils.js
+src/awsConfigure.js